accordproject/techdocs/docs/tutorial-latedelivery.md

 ![Advanced-Late-13](assets/advanced/late13.png)

-### Execute the new Logic
+### Run the new Logic

-As a final test of the new template, you should try again to execute the contract with a long delay in delivery.
+As a final test of the new template, you should try again to run the contract with a long delay in delivery.
 This should now result in a much smaller penalty, which is capped to 52% of the total value of the goods, or 104 USD.

 ![Advanced-Late-14](assets/advanced/late14.png)